-Yes, it's always helpful if you've had some riding experience.
+Yes, We would like everyone that takes a pack trip to have riding experience.
 We would like you to be able to mount and dismount by yourself unassisted.
 Kevin will do his best to match you with a suitable horse.

 Our guides all hold multi-media first aid cards and are trained in CPR.
 We supply top quality saddles and tack.
 And we are in cell phone contact most of the time.
 Helmets can be provided.